 The five components of NHS IMPACT

-NHS IMPACT (Improving Patient Care Together) has been launched to support all NHS organisations, systems and providers at every level, including NHS England, to have the skills and techniques to deliver continuous improvement.
+NHS IMPACT (Improving Patient Care Together) has been launched to support all NHS organisations, systems and providers to have the skills and techniques to deliver continuous improvement.

-NHS IMPACT is a single improvement approach to support organisations, systems and providers to shape their strategy underpinning this with continuous improvement, and to share best practice and learn from one another.
+NHS IMPACT is a single improvement approach to shaping strategy.
+It is underpinned by continuous improvement and encourages organisations, systems and providers to share best practice and learn from one another.

 It will inform the way we work across services and create the conditions in which continuous improvement is the “go to” method for tackling clinical, operational and financial challenges.